nit0s/excersice/README.md

-# excersice
+# Excersice
-a simple word counting example
+a simple word counting example developed in jS

+is not using optim implementation and feedback for doing it better and faster is welcome :D